Application Procedures-Business Entity Residents

 Limited liability companies (LLC's) are required to provide proof of satisfying the security requirements of Section 1647.5 of the California Insurance Code when applying for an insurance license and once licensed, must also file with the Commissioner an annual confirmation of coverage demonstrating continued compliance with the financial security requirements.
 Additional information regarding the new requirements is contained in the public notice linked on this page.

-For additional LLC application filing information, annual certification of coverage information, and links to forms that can be used as proof of fulfilling the security requirements, please go to the following link: Business Entity Limited Liability Company Requirements
+For additional LLC application filing information, annual certification of coverage information, and links to forms that can be used as proof of fulfilling the security security requirements, please go to the following link: Business Entity Limited Liability Company Requirements

 Additional Documents: The Insurance Commissioner may require such documents as will aid in determining whether the applicant meets the qualifications for a license.